 Early carved-top solid-body electric guitar

-It is inspired by PRS Santana model.
-It was commissioned by Michel Vanier, left-handed Montreal guitarist.
+It is inspired by the original PRS Santana model.
+It was commissioned by Michel Vanier, a left-handed Montreal guitarist.

-The silver maple top is tonally suited and a perfect canvas for colour work.
+The silver maple top is tonally suited, and a perfect open canvas for colour work.

 The adjustable bridge, in white moose horn material, has cow bone saddles and stainless steel custom tubing as string anchors.

-This is the kind of story that keeps me going.
+This is the kind of story that keeps luthiers going in their work.